VasilKalchev/LiquidMenu/.github/CONTRIBUTING.md

 ## Branching model
 The repository has two long-lived branches:

 - **`master`** - the released library.
-Every commit on it is a release and carries a `vX.Y.Z` tag.
-Nothing is committed here directly.
+Almost every commit on it is a release and carries a `vX.Y.Z` tag.
+Nothing that touches `src/` is committed here directly; small corrections that cannot break a build - a typo, a dead link, a README wording fix - may be, and should then be merged back down into `develop` so it does not fall behind.
 - **`develop`** - the next release.
 Everything is merged here first, and it is the branch you start from and target.